RinmoDo/SmartParking/README.md

 ### 2. The online version

-we do the same as the prototype but this time we gonna use some reliable materials :
+We do the same as the prototype, but this time we gonna use some reliable materials:

-* using a commercial wireless camera with a good quality :
+* Using a commercial wireless camera with a good quality:

  ![CAMERA](https://github.com/RinmoDo/FaceDoorLock/blob/main/images/alhuacam.png)

-Then we link it the server part via MQTT ( & Mosquitto broker), and we proccess as we did before; we do a test by a picture of a car and we found those results :
+Then we link it the server part via MQTT (& Mosquitto broker), and we process as we did before;
+We do a test by a picture of a car and we found these results:

   Node Red | Dashboard
   ------------ | -------------